Part of Running a Family Office Under $100M

 Signs an advisor relationship has drifted:

 You mostly hear from them when invoices are due, not with proactive ideas.
-They're slow to respond—days instead of hours for routine questions.
-You've brought up issues or questions that got vague answers or caused discomfort.
+They're slow to respond—days, not hours, for routine questions.
+You've brought up issues or questions that got vague answers or clear discomfort.
 The junior person who handles your account keeps changing.
 They haven't suggested anything new in years.
 When your situation changed, they didn't initiate a conversation about implications.

 None of these is damning on its own.
 But a pattern suggests the relationship isn't what it should be.

-The more complicated question is whether your advisors have outgrown.
+The harder question is whether your advisors have outgrown.
 The accountant who was great for your startup might not have the expertise for complex personal tax planning.
-The local solicitor who did your first will might not be equipped for multi-jurisdictional estate planning.
+The local solicitor who prepared your first will might not be equipped to handle multi-jurisdictional estate planning.
 They're not bad at what they do—your needs have just exceeded what they offer.

 This is where loyalty becomes tricky.
 You don't want to dump someone who's served you well.
-But you also can't let sentiment drive decisions that affect millions of pounds over the decades.
+But you also can't let sentiment drive decisions that affect millions of pounds over the course of decades.

 One approach: have an honest conversation.
 "My situation has gotten more complex.
 Is this still in your wheelhouse, or should I be working with someone who specialises in this?"
 A good advisor will be honest about their limits.
 Some will even help you find the right specialist and stay involved in areas where they add value.

 If you're uncertain about an advisor, get a second opinion.
-Not necessarily to switch, to calibrate.
+Not to switch necessarily—just to calibrate.
 Talk to another tax advisor about your structure.
 Get a different wealth manager's view on your portfolio.
 If the second opinion confirms you're well-served, great.
 If it reveals gaps you didn't know about, that's valuable information.

 Costs: What Are You Actually Paying?